theaquamarine/windows-powershell-docs/docset/windows/dism/repair-windowsimage.md

 ### -LimitAccess
 Prevents DISM from contacting Windows Update (WU) when searching for the source files to repair an online image.

-*LimitAccess* can only be used when servicing images that are running at least Windows® 8, Windows Server® 2012, or Windows® Preinstallation Environment (Windows PE) 4.0.
+*LimitAccess* can only be used when servicing images that are running at least Windows??
+8, Windows Server??
+2012, or Windows??
+Preinstallation Environment (Windows PE) 4.0.

 ```yaml
 Type: SwitchParameter